deneha/azure-guidance/best-practices-api-design.md

 <OrderID>2</OrderID><OrderValue>10.00</OrderValue><ProductID>4</ProductID><Quantity>2</Quantity></Order>
 ```

-> **Note**: For simplicity, these examples show the information in responses being returned as XML text data.
+> [AZURE.NOTE] For simplicity, these examples show the information in responses being returned as XML text data.
 However, there is no reason why resources should not contain any other type of data supported by HTTP, such as binary or encrypted information; the content-type in the HTTP response should specify the type.
 Also, a REST model may be able to return the same data in different formats, such as XML or JSON.
 In this case, the web service should be able to perform content negotiation with the client making the request.
 The request can include an _Accept_ header which specifies the preferred format that the client would like to receive and the web service should attempt to honor this format if at all possible.

 Notice that the response from a REST request makes use of the standard HTTP status codes.
 For example, a request that returns valid data should include the HTTP response code 200 (OK), while a request that fails to find or delete a specified resource should return a response that includes the HTTP status code 404 (Not Found).